erik02d0/java/symboliccalc/README.md

 This was the final mandatory project for the course "Programmeringsteknik 2", spring semester 2016, my second programming course.

-My implementation passed; the code remains unchanged since the examination, so, while it works to a satisfying degree the code might be somewhat poorly structured.
+The code doesn't work, in that some expressions are incorrect.
+Since I passed the course everything was in order at some point, but apparently I must have corrupted the files since.

 See "uppgift.pdf" for project specification.
+To run, do:

+`javac Calculator.java`

+`java Calculator`

+You can now try various expressions, or use the examination test file:

+`file test.txt`